okx/okexchain-docs/docs/concepts/general-concepts.rst

 Delegator
 ~~~~~~~~~

-OKExChain relies on a group of proposers to maintain network security.
+OEC relies on a group of proposers to maintain network security.
 The role of a validation node is to run a full node and participate in consensus through broadcast voting (including ciphertext signed by the sender’s private key).
 Validation nodes are able to keep track of on-chain data, place new blocks on the blockchain and earn yields to incentivize their operation.
-Validation nodes can only be elected after successfully connecting to the OKExChain network.
+Validation nodes can only be elected after successfully connecting to the OEC network.

 Proposer
 ~~~~~~~~